 10.32 Mile Route

-Here's another video to give you a glimpse of the Irish Festivities at the Couve Clover Run!
+Here's a few more video clips to give you a glimpse of the Irish Festivities at the Couve Clover Run!

 COUVE CLOVER FEES